 This topic explains how to define resources that will be used only when some qualifier values are matched.
 A simple example is a language-qualified string resource.
 A string resource can be defined as the default, with other alternative resources defined to be used for additional languages.
 All resource types can be qualified, including the layout itself.

-Resource Qualifier Options can be accessed by clicking the three dots to the right of the Device Configuration options:
+Resource qualifier options can be accessed by clicking the ellipsis icon to the right of the Landscape mode button:

 This dialog presents pull-down menus for the following resource qualifiers:

 Language – Displays available language resources and offers an option to add new language/region resources.